hadoopTrainingDc/hadoopHASetup/readme.md

 3\.
 Clone repository / copy its contents to management machine and `cd` into _clone-dir/new_.
 4\.
 Play consequently:

-`~$ ansible -i hosts -m ping` to check that all nodes working, responding, accessible and ready.
+`~$ ansible -i hosts -m ping all` to check that all nodes working, responding, accessible and ready.
 `~$ ansible-playbook -i hosts prerequisites.yml` to prepare OS on nodes.
 `~$ ansible-playbook -i hosts download.yml` to get Hadoop.
 Apache download center has daily limit, so tarballs are copied from local.
 `~$ ansible-playbook -i hosts copykeys.yml` to distribute SSH key for cluster user to all nodes and to make nodes trust each other.
 `~$ ansible-playbook -i hosts copyconf.yml` to place settings for Hadoop and its components to where they should be.

+5\.
+Init the cluster:

+- Start Journalnode on each host
+- Place ZK quorum marker and start zkServer on each host
+- format Namenode and bootstrap a standby NN
+- format ZK quorum
+- start dfs, yarn and hbase.